1. How does the IMNIS initiative work?

 7. How are IMNIS mentors and mentees matched?

-IMNIS mentors and mentees are carefully matched by an experienced state-based panel of STEM experts using a range of criteria including professional expertise, skills, discipline areas and career interests, while also taking specific requests into consideration.
+IMNIS mentors and mentees are carefully matched by the IMNIS team in collaboration with an experienced state-based panel of industry experts using a range of criteria including professional expertise, skills, discipline areas and career interests, while also taking specific requests into consideration.

-8. can IMNIS Mentees choose their Mentors?
+8. Can IMNIS Mentees choose their Mentors?

 Mentors and mentees are carefully matched as outlined in FAQ no. 7, based on their location, professional interests and expertise.
 Specific requests are sometimes made and these are taken into consideration during the matching process.

-9. Do mentors and mentees meet in person?
+9. Do Mentors and Mentees meet in person?

-10. What do IMNIS mentors and mentees talk about?
+10. What do IMNIS Mentors and Mentees talk about?

 11. How long is each IMNIS program?

-13. Do IMNIS mentees and mentors receive training?
+13. Do IMNIS Mentees and Mentors receive training?

 14. What is the overall time commitment per IMNIS program?

-15. do IMNIS Mentors or mentees get paid?
+15. Do IMNIS Mentors or Mentees get paid?

 No. The IMNIS mentoring program is free to mentees and mentors generously volunteer their time, energy and expertise.

-16. What if I want a different mentor or mentee?
+16. What if I want a different Mentor or Mentee?